SchroSam/proj_bub/README.md

 # proj_bub
-A video I'm working on in computer science class
+A video game I'm working on in computer science class